kubernetes101/pib-dev/labs/outer-loop-multi-cluster.md

 The "Dogs and Cats" app is a simple "voting" app for demo purposes.

-> Note that dogs-cats and IMDb cannot be deployed to the same cluster due to ingress conflicts.
+> Note here that dogs-cats and IMDb cannot be deployed to the same cluster due to ingress conflicts.

 In a production environment, you would add ingress rules for host, url, or port-based routing.